alanstoate/explore-with-gdb/README.md

 #### Add a Table

 We'll add a function that creates a table.
 Each row will display the local variable names and values.
-We'll also display the test name which we can identify from the previous step is always the 12th to last function in each stack.
+We'll also display the test name which we can identify from the previous graph we generated is always the 12th to last function in each stack.

 We also specify `on_row_select` to be our row selection callback.
 This function gets passed the row index that we've selected which we use to call `create_and_view_graph` with a highlighted stack.